To MESA VERDE!

 I'd guess this is south on US 271 at FM 3417 south of Mount Pleasant.

-Southwest on a one-way I-30 frontage road in Greenville, TX.
+Southwest on a one-way I-30 frontage road in Greenville, Texas.
 I-30 is at left.
 The overpass is for US 69, which goes over I-30 as well as its frontage roads - for US 69 has its own frontage roads.

 I-30 in Greenville, with frontage.